Source Evaluation is the process of critically examining information to determine if it is appropriate for inclusion in academic work.

 When evaluating sources, we should ask questions to help us determine if a resource is of a higher quality suited for academic writing:

 Many databases used in the study of theology (Atla Religion Database with AtlaSerials PLUS, New Testament Abstracts, Old Testament Abstracts, Philosopher's Index with Full Text) are on the EBSCOhost platform.
-If you view the tutorial below, it will show you how to search for peer-reviewed articles, as well as give you general search tips on using standard features on the interface.
+To limit your search to peer-reviewed articles, select the "Scholarly (Peer Reviewed) Journals" check box in the left column on the search results page.

 Not all academic journals are peer-reviewed (an example of such a journal is the Josephinum Journal of Theology).
 To assess whether a journal is of good scholarly quality, you can check how it has been registered in the Ulrichsweb Global Serials Directory, which is a publication that has been in existence since 1932 and provides helpful profiles on over 300,000 serial publications from around the world.